 After all, both involve the use of more than one channel to communicate with customers, right?

-While the last sentence is true, there are a number of key differences between the two terms.
-They are ultimately quite different strategies to both marketing and customer contact.
+While the last sentence is true, there are a number of important differences between the two.

 Definitions: Omnichannel vs multichannel